Code-Institute-Submissions/andrew-carton-recipes/README.md

 The wireframes are illustrated in the ui folder and are designed using an application called Pencil.

 The front page (wireframe front-page.png in ui folder) is the first presentation to the user of the web site, as the home page.
 The home page should provide a warm, friendly feeling to the user and invite the user into the website to explore further.
 To achieve this end, a colourful background image of a cooking related topic is presented and is persisted across the visit to the website.
+The appealing font Satisfy provided by google is also used consistently across the site.
 The background colours are dark colours, and a color scheme for the nav bar and footer are allocated according to these colours.
 The navigation bar is coloured in black with white coloured text, which is a scheme adopted throughout the rest of website too.
 The navigation bar invites the user to log in or register along the right-hand side, and further allows them to navigate the rest of the website, including the recipes and the graphs pages.
 The navigation bar also adapts to a mobile navigation bar depending on the user's device.
 The main appealing feature of the front page is a carousel - which rotates the different recipe images in the cookbook collection.
 This feature has a psychological effect on the user, illustrating the tempting visual array of recipes and invites them to explore further the website.

 The recipes page (wireframe recipes-page.png in ui folder) is the main web page and is designed to be as user-centered and user-friendly as possible, with an intuitive feel where the user just 'knows' how to use it by looking at it at a glance.
 To achieve this end, the search feature of the website is presented in a container around a box, in a standard way, that allows the user to see the search options available at a glance.
 These options include search by course, ingredient or exclude allergen.
 The text boxes and search boxes are presented clearly to the user, so it is obvious how this page works.
 These search options narrow the recipes listed in the main page.
 The main presentation of this page of course is the recipes list, and this information is presented in an organised manner.
 Each recipe is given a particular 'card' or 'box' around which it presents the visual and textual information of what it is at a glance.
 The View button underneath the recipe image, invites the user to investigate that recipe further and redirects to that particular recipe that illustrates more information about it.
 The number of recipe 'cards' or 'boxes' on the website expands and shrinks according to the users screen, and this allows easy navigation and presentation to users with smaller screens on mobile devices.